dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The official documentation for this endpoint can be found here: `GetRunLog <https://ga4gh.github.io/workflow-execution-service-schemas/docs/#operation/GetRunLog>`_

-This endpoints allows you to retrieve the run logs of a launched workflow.
+This endpoint allows you to retrieve the run logs of a launched workflow.
 After launching a WES workflow, a run ID is returned that can be used to query information regarding the run.
 To get the run log of a launched workflow, you can run: